polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/lora-made-easy/LoRA-Made-Easy.md

 The Apple MLX LoRA example presents a clear-cut application of LoRA.
 Don't get caught up in the intricacies of the code.
 Try to broadly comprehend how the code embodies the LoRA concept as outlined in the paper.

-And also remember that implementing a technique like LoRA often involves direct translation of the related formulas into code.
-This is a common practice in machine learning and deep learning, where the mathematical concepts are translated into code to be executed by a computer.
-This is why it's important to have a solid understanding of the underlying mathematical concepts and how to express them in code.
+And also, remember that implementing a technique like LoRA often involves translating the relevant formulas directly into code.
+This practice is common in machine learning and deep learning, where mathematical concepts are converted into executable code.
+That's why having a solid understanding of the underlying mathematical principles and being able to express them in code is crucial.

 In `models.py`: